wagtail/guide/README.md

 - Reference
 - Background information

 ## Google Summer of Code

 This project is a part of Google Summer of Code 2022 under the organization [**Wagtail**](https://wagtail.org/).
 Find more details about the project [here](https://summerofcode.withgoogle.com/programs/2022/projects/7nMw2hTq).

 ## Development

 ### Frontend

-- Setup the appropriate version of node.
+- Set up the appropriate version of node.

       nvm use